xgds/xgds_planner2/xgds_planner2/xpjsonSpec/xpjson.rst

 ~~~~~~~~~~

 A Site instance is an operating area where a plan can be executed.
 Each
-site may have its own local coordinate frame.
+site may have its own associated coordinate frames.

 Abstract class:
   No